 Touching, she bumped my hand with her nose.

 None of these simple behaviors could be done at the same time as jumping up- these were either/or.
-This is often the way to change behavior for good, teach something incompatible with the unwanted behavior.
+This is often the way to change behavior for good, to teach something incompatible with the unwanted behavior.
 Start a new neural pathway, a new good, better habit.
 The new behavior has to be reinforcing in order for it to last.
-Imagine telling a four year old child they are now going to have peas instead of bananas when they climb in the big boy chair.
-Coming to lunch may disappear unless the child likes peas.
-What if you offered them strawberry yogurt for coming to lunch?
-And that was their favorite snack?
-Of course that child would come running and happily climb in the chair when lunch was announced.
-But for peas?
-Forget it!
+You need to find what floats their boat, what is in it for this dog- is it food or toys or a retrieve?

-For a Lab that wonderful reinforcer can be many things, next I'll teach Carmen to pick up a toy on cue- so when she runs to me I will say- "Go get your toy" and she can turn and find a toy instead of jump on me.
+For a Lab that wonderful reinforcer can be many things, next I'll teach Carmen to pick up a toy on cue- so when she runs to me I can say- "Go get your toy" and she can turn and find a toy instead of jump on me.
 The chance to get her toy(which she loves) will replace the jumping up.
-And then maybe we'll work on teaching her "Shamu" - a fun trick which is just a high nose touch on my hand.
+And then we'll work on teaching her "Shamu" - a fun trick which is just a high nose touch on my hand.
 It looks like Shamu the whale touching his target and very fun for a jumpy Labrador to learn.
+It keeps her off my body at the same time.
 The fun thing about clicker training (read: awesome, incredible, unbelievable tenets) is that once learned the behaviors stick and you can quickly move on to teaching new things.

-We then worked on down, how about a moving watch?
+After touch I then worked on down, how about a moving watch?
 How about stand pretty and back away?
 Then left touch, right touch, paw touch, man- this dog is a genius!
 And this was not in a different session- this was in that same FIRST session, she would not stop.
-And Carmen was locked up in the backyard pen because no one thought to teach her anything.
+Carmen was also not stressed- she was having fun so I continued.
+And this dog, this amazing puppy was locked up in the owners backyard pen because no one thought to teach her anything.
 Such a shame and very hard for this breeder to understand.

-This is the dog breeders conundrum.
+This IS the dog breeders conundrum.
 But, if people knew better they would do better so it is my fault for not educating this puppy owner.
-Most of you will get it and take that puppy to class, you too may get the dog of your dreams in less then a year.
-This is not rocket science just dog training.
+And I give out a book of handouts, there were many other factors as I came to find out.
+Most of you will get it and take that puppy to class regardless of what is happening in your life- you too may get the dog of your dreams in less then a year.
+This really is not rocket science- just dog training.

 It is not hard to teach a dog what to do instead of jumping but you do have to do it- you have to take the time to stop wishing the dog would behave and figure out what you MUST DO to change the behavior.
 Carmen needs practice but a handful of treats and the clicker and she showed me just what a smart cookie she is.